This website belongs to anindependent consultantof the company Platinum Health / Purium.

 What makes the products "high-quality"?

-Our grandparents had a saying "Precisely because we have no money, we must buy quality."
+Our grandparents had a saying "Just because we have no money, we must buy quality."

 So your product should be of high quality, but it's not a special feature, it's an expectation.